Gratitude in the Pandemic is necessity

 “Look at those below you (less fortunate than you), and don’t look at those above you, for this is better.”
 (Muslim)

 If we continue to work from our homes, instead of complaining we must be grateful that we still have our jobs.
-There are people who have lost their jobs amid the pandemic and are struggling beyond explanation.
+There are people who have lost their jobs amid the pandemic.
+They are struggling beyond explanation.
 They are still having to worry about how they will provide for themselves and their families.

-Furthermore, if we are working at home, we should not overlook the fact that there are many amongst us who are still having to travel to work and cannot stay at home.
-They may work be working to deliver food to homes, be outside patrolling the streets to protect the people of a country, taking care of patients in a hospital, or serving customers in a grocery store.
+Furthermore, if we are working at home.
+We should not overlook the fact that there are many amongst us who are still having to travel to work and cannot stay at home.
+They may work be working to deliver food to homes.
+Or be outside patrolling the streets to protect the people of a country, taking care of patients in a hospital.
+Or serving customers in a grocery store.
 We should be grateful for what we have and for what those people are doing for the world.

 We must not forget that countless people have died due to the virus, so we must be grateful that Allah wrote for us to wake up today.
 We should make sincere du’aa for those who have been affected by the virus and ask Allah to give patience to their families and loved ones.
 We should show kindness and help our communities and neighbours amid this crisis.
 Allah says in the Holy Qur’an: